ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 If you enter **Play** mode you will notice the spawn position isn't in an ideal location for any player that joins the game.
 Move the **Spawn Point** so that it's before the starting position on the track.

 !!! tip
     Pressing ++V++ will toggle the visibility of Gizmos.
-With visibility on, it's easy to see where to move objects such as the **Spawn Point**.
+With gizmo visibility on, it's easy to see where to move objects such as the **Spawn Point**.

 ![!Spawn Point](../img/RaceTimerTutorial/move_spawn_point.png){: .center loading="lazy" }